invariant-labs/protocol/docs/docs/casper/sdk.md

 ### Transactions and Queries

 When working with contracts, developers can initiate interactions by calling methods from the corresponding contract class.
-The first parameter designates the account, and subsequent parameters act as entrypoint parameters.
+The first parameter designates the account, and subsequent parameters act as transaction/query parameters.

 1. **Transactions**: These involve invoking methods that result in changes to the blockchain state.
 Transactions typically alter the data stored on the blockchain and may include operations like transferring assets, updating records, or executing specific actions.
 Once the transaction will be confirmed it returns the result.